Techtonica/curriculum/data-structures/linked-lists.md

     this.head = null;
 }

-// Use Javascript prototyping to give the SinglyLinkedList class new public methods.
+// Use JavaScript prototyping to give the SinglyLinkedList class new public methods.
 SinglyLinkedList.prototype.add = function(value) {
     var node = new Node(value),
         currentNode = this.head;